Lovinity/wwsu/README.md

 XP endpoints deal with the XP and remote credits earned by DJs.
 ### /xp/add
 Add XP or remote credits to a DJ. **Requires Authorization**.
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/director authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
 #### Request
 | key | criteria |
 |--|--|